JohnTeBrown/source-unblocker-End-Of-Life-/README.md

 ----

-* Download the zip from releases and follow the README.txt file instructions
+* Download the latest zip from releases and follow the README.txt file instructions
+* open a issue on this github if you encounter errors
 ----
 ### Info For Developers.